This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Glucosamine has anti-inflammatory properties, and regular use is associated with lower levels of blood C-reactive protein, which is a marker for inflammation

 According to an article published in the New England Journal of Medicine, results from animal and cross-sectional human studies suggest that glucosamine use lowers cardiovascular disease (CVD) risk.

 In one study (the U.K. Biobank prospective study), researchers found an association between regular use of glucosamine and lowered CVD risk among almost 500,000 adults.
-Regular glucosamine users had significantly lower risks for overall adverse CVD events (15% lower), cardiovascular-related death (22% lower), coronary heart disease (18% lower), and nonfatal stroke (9% lower) compared to nonusers.
+Regular glucosamine users had significantly lower risks for overall adverse CVD events (15 percent lower), cardiovascular-related death (22 percent lower), coronary heart disease (18 percent lower), and nonfatal stroke (9 percent lower) compared to nonusers.